Viper-Dude/EliteMining/README.md

 **EliteMining** optimizes your mining efficiency with live prospecting analytics, automated announcements, and performance tracking as a standalone application.
 Optional VoiceAttack integration enables Voice/hotkey- mining sequences for complete hands-free operation.

+## ⚠️ Important Note
+Elitemining - profile.vap VoiceAttack profile for EliteMining relies on the EliteVA plugin.
+Due to recent Frontier Developments updates to Elite Dangerous, EliteVA may no longer correctly parse Status.json or journal data.
+As a result, some VoiceAttack features of this profile may not function as intended until EliteVA is updated or compatibility is restored.

+✅ Note: The EliteMining tool itself works fine without VoiceAttack as a standalone mining announcement and analysis tool.

 ---

 <details>